Thursday, December 7, 2023

 Introduction to Yala National Park

 Considering the history of the Yala National Park, the area was used by the British for their hunting activities around 1900.
-In 1900, the forest was designated as a hunting reserve.
-It was later changed to become a sanctuary in 1908.
+In 1900, the forest was designated as a hunting reserve later it changed to a sanctuary in 1908.

 Most of the land in the Yala is fallow.
-However, the park is filled with diverse ecosystems, such as forests, coastal areas, springs, rivers, and scrub.
-The park also has three lagoons.
+However, the park is filled with diverse ecosystems, such as forests, coastal areas, springs, rivers, and scrub as well as three lagoons.

 Lake iIn Yala National Park